Cerchie/my-site-and-blog/posts/how-to-fuel-and-fund-your-reading-hobby.md

  ### You don't have to read a book.
 You can listen to it.

- A lot of people find reading very fatigueing for various reasons.
+ A lot of people find reading very fatiguing for various reasons.
 That's what audiobooks are for!

  ### Find the medium that works for you.